kogo59/The_Central_Caucasus_and_Bashan/chapters/01_Chapter.md

 The weather now changed, and continued fine for our ride down the travel-beaten track that leads through Nablous to the capital of Palestine.
-Our only remaining difficulty was the mud, which made the Plain of Esdraelon almost impassable: now one mule, now another, stuck in the treacherous quagmire, but the ߵdelicate instrumentsߴ had been confided to an animal equal to his trust, which either kept its legs, or sank in the gentlest and most graceful manner.
+Our only remaining difficulty was the mud, which made the Plain of Esdraelon almost impassable: now one mule, now another, stuck in the treacherous quagmire, but the ❛delicate instruments❜ had been confided to an animal equal to his trust, which either kept its legs, or sank in the gentlest and most graceful manner.
 We reached Jerusalem on February 18th, having been twelve days on the road.

-We quartered ourselves in the Damascus Hotel, which is fairly comfortable, and commands a fine view of the Mosque of Omar and Mount Olivet from the windows of the *salle-a-manger.* As soon as possible we enquired for Lieutenant Warren, hoping to deliver to him in person the case of ߵdelicate instrumentsߴ and to hear how their internal organisation had borne the journey; but he had already left Jerusalem for the trip to the east side of the Dead Sea, which ended so sadly in the death of one of his companions, of Jericho fever.
+We quartered ourselves in the Damascus Hotel, which is fairly comfortable, and commands a fine view of the Mosque of Omar and Mount Olivet from the windows of the *salle-a-manger.* As soon as possible we enquired for Lieutenant Warren, hoping to deliver to him in person the case of ❛delicate instruments❜ and to hear how their internal organisation had borne the journey; but he had already left Jerusalem for the trip to the east side of the Dead Sea, which ended so sadly in the death of one of his companions, of Jericho fever.